bubuntux/nordvpn/README.md

 ## Reconnect
 The container is as simple as it can be, in order to reconnect automatically when connection is lost add:
- - Env variable: OPENVPN_OPTS='--pull-filter ignore "ping-restart" --ping-exit 180'
+ - Env variable: OPENVPN_OPTS='--ping-restart 180'
  - Restart policy: unless-stopped or always

 # ENVIRONMENT VARIABLES